xdefine1x/DNS-Server/README.md

 # RiiConnect24 DNS Server [![Actions Status](https://github.com/RiiConnect24/DNS-Server/workflows/CI/badge.svg)](https://github.com/RiiConnect24/DNS-Server/actions)

 This DNS Server will run locally on your computer and allow your Wii to connect to RiiConnect24 servers even if your ISP blocks connections to our DNS Server.
+When you use the DNS on your Wii or with this app, it also enhances the use of services such as Wiimmfi.
+This tool can also be used as a DNS server for Nintendo DS games.

 ## Setup